Things to do in Honolulu

 Une publication partagée par Rissa Kaye (@ms.rissakaye)

-6. Waikahalulu Falls
+Waikahalulu Falls

 After a leisurely 0.5-mi. trek through the botanical garden, Waikahalulu Falls greets you next to sprawling green spaces and native flora.
-Its gentle trails make it optimal for people looking for things to do in Oahu with kids.
+Its gentle trails make it optimal for people looking for things to do in Oʻahu with kids.

-7. Lāʻie Falls
+Lāʻie Falls

 Lāʻie Ridge has a hidden waterfall among its towering trees and steep slopes.
-However, you need a permit for authorized access to the trails, and you have to park at Lāʻie Park, which is around 0.5 mi. from the trailhead.
+However, you need a permit for authorized access to the trails, and you have to park at Lāʻie Park, which is around 0.5 mile from the trailhead.

 A sign marks the entrance point; if you follow this trail, the marked signs point you in the right direction.
 The path primarily cuts through lush greenery, although expanses of dirt offer stunning vistas.